Thanks to the 'tripledemic,' it can be hard to find kids' fever-reducing medicines

 PSA: Please don't hoard the meds

-Brikman at the CPHA worries that the notion that there is a shortage will spur parents to buy more than they need.
+Brikman at the CHPA worries that the notion that there is a shortage will spur parents to buy more than they need.

 "If families start to stock up in worry, as opposed to buying what they need, we are concerned that that could amplify the situation," she says.